rabbitmq/rabbitmq-website/site/quorum-queues.md

 [reject or nack](/nack.html) the same message with the `requeue` flag set to true could cause the log to grow in an unbounded fashion and eventually fill up the disks.

+Since RabbitMQ 3.10 messages that are rejected or nacked back to a quorum queue will be returned to the _back_ of the queue _if_ no [delivery-limit](#poison-message-handling) is set.
+This avoids the above scenario where repeated re-queues causes the Raft log to grow in an unbounded manner.
+If a `delivery-limit` is set it will use the original behaviour of returning the message near the head of the queue.

 ### <a id="atom-use" class="anchor" href="#atom-use">Increased Atom Use</a>